How to Establish Paternity in Illinois

 Contact a St. Charles Paternity Lawyer

-For sound legal guidance regarding issues related to paternity, child support, the allocation of parental responsibilities, parenting time, and more, contact Shaw Family Law, P.C.
+For sound legal guidance regarding issues related to paternity, child support, the allocation of parental responsibilities, parenting time, and more, contact Shaw Sanders, P.C.
 Schedule a free, confidential interview with a Kane County family law attorney by calling our office at 630-584-5550 today.